Control the fear factor or be controlled by it

 Well, it is that ol’ fear factor creeping up on us and controlling our actions.
 Fear can be a major roadblock that prevents us from working towards our health and fitness goals.

-Often times, fear is the underlying cause that prevents us from doing the things we know we need to do to reach our goals — things like exercising more, eating less junk, and controlling our portions.
+Oftentimes, fear is the underlying cause that prevents us from doing the things we know we need to do to reach our goals — things like exercising more, eating less junk, and controlling our portions.

 For many of us, this fear is subconscious.
 We don’t understand that it is fear that is holding us back.
-We think it’s because of a multitude of other reasons: we don’t have enough time, work is too busy, there is too many other responsibilities at home, we don’t have any support, we’re too stressed, we haven’t found the right diet or supplement, our genetics suck and we’re just born to be fat, we’re best friends with the Keebler Elves, etc.
+We think it’s because of a multitude of other reasons: we don’t have enough time, work is too busy, there are too many other responsibilities at home, we don’t have any support, we’re too stressed, we haven’t found the right diet or supplement, our genetics suck and we’re just born to be fat, we’re best friends with the Keebler Elves, etc.

 But in the end, it all boils down to the fact that we’re just scared to make some tough changes and get started on our health and fitness journey.